cubosphere/cubosphere-code/INSTALL.md

 * `-DDATADIR=` — custom place to install all game data (overrides `-DCMAKE_INSTALL_PREFIX` for data).
 * `-DRUNTIME_DATADIR=` — where game will look up for data (overrides both `-DCMAKE_INSTALL_PREFIX` and `-DDATADIR` for runtime).
 * `-DINSTALL_DESKTOP=` — install linux menu entery or not (defaults to `UNIX`, so on on linux and off on others)
+* `-DNO_ZIP=TRUE` — install all data files 'as is', without zipping.
+Useful for devs and other people who update directly from git.